ralarcon/dotnetcore-containerized-sql/README.md

 ## Steps to create an end-to-end CI/CD workflow

 This repo contains two different GitHub workflows:
-* **[Create Azure Resources](.github/workflows/azuredeploy.yaml)**: To create the Azure Resources required for the sample by using an ARM template.
+* [Create Azure Resources](.github/workflows/azuredeploy.yaml): To create the Azure Resources required for the sample by using an ARM template.
 This workflow will create the following resources:
     - App Service Plan (Linux).
     - Web App for Containers (with one staging slot)
     - Azure Container Registry.
     - Azure SQL Server and the Azure SQL Database for the sample.
     - Storage Account.
-* **[Build image, push & deploy](.github/workflows/build-deploy.yaml)**: this workflow will build the sample app using a container, push the container to the Azure Container Registry, deploy the container to the Web App staging slot, deploy or update the database and, finally, swap the slots.
+* [Build image, push & deploy](.github/workflows/build-deploy.yaml): this workflow will build the sample app using a container, push the container to the Azure Container Registry, deploy the container to the Web App staging slot, deploy or update the database and, finally, swap the slots.

 To start, you can fork directly this repo and follow the instructions to properly setup the workflows.